Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Problem Setup and Analysis

-\begin{remark} It should be noted that the defined crystal symmetries are consistent with those described in the Cartesian coordinate system \cite{xie2021crystal, yan2022periodic}.
-Specifically, rotations or reflections of the lattice $\mathbf{L}$ have no impact on the fractional coordinates of the atoms.
-Consequently, the invariance $E(3)$ under the Cartesian coordinate system can be reduced to the invariance $O(3)$ of $\mathbf{L}$ alone.
-Furthermore, since the fractional coordinate system inherently reflects the periodicity of the crystal structure, we can derive a more straightforward formulation of periodic translation invariance without the need to introduce corner points, as previously required under the Cartesian coordinate system. \end{remark}
+\begin{remark} The crystal symmetries defined above are consistent with those in the Cartesian coordinate system \cite{xie2021crystal, yan2022periodic}.
+Specifically, rotations or reflections of the lattice $\mathbf{L}$ do not affect the fractional coordinates of atoms.
+Consequently, the full $E(3)$ invariance in Cartesian coordinates reduces to $O(3)$ invariance of $\mathbf{L}$ alone in fractional coordinates.
+Moreover, since the fractional coordinate system inherently encodes the periodicity of the crystal structure, periodic translation invariance admits a more direct formulation without introducing corner atoms, as previously required under Cartesian coordinates. \end{remark}